DCC-BS/bentoml-vllm-llm/README.md

 </div>

-This is a BentoML project, that uses [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine, to deploy language models (llama-3.3-70b by default).
+This is a BentoML project, that uses [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine, to deploy language models.

 ## Prerequisites

 - If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.
-- Gain access to the model in [Hugging Face](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
+- Gain access to the model in [Hugging Face](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) if model requires it.
+- Install the package manager uv ([docs](https://docs.astral.sh/uv/))
+- Python 3.12 is recommended

 ## Install dependencies